They say…

 Café-brouwerij

 One of a batch of newer microbreweries gradually bringing new techniques and flavours to the Belgian beer scene, describes itself as a brewpub — café-brouwerij — though in fact the pub is open only on the first Saturday of every month.
 Instead most of the beer from the 28hl plant goes into bottles for distribution via food and drink distributor and exporter Weynants, which owns the brewery.
 In fact the site, in the town of Diest in the far northeast corner of Flemish Brabant, was historically a brewery known as De Brouwketel (The Copper or kettle) since at least 17o6.
 This ended up in the hands of the Duysters family and finally stopped brewing in 1973.
-Its contemporary brewing begins in 1995 when Marc Bierens installed a tiny microbrewery in a renovated part of the property — for a while the name Duysters continued to be used, but the brewery has since taken the name of the pub and the main beer brand, which comes in several varieties as well as in a blend with lambic known as Tuverbol.
+Its contemporary brewing history begins in 1995 when Marc Bierens installed a tiny microbrewery in a renovated part of the property — for a while the name Duysters continued to be used, but the brewery has since taken the name of the pub and the main beer brand, which comes in several varieties as well as in a blend with lambic known as Tuverbol.
 A “loterbol” is a dialect term for a comic figure from local folklore, a person who is attractive but talks absolute twaddle.

 More Bières sans frontières selections in the next post.